Skip to main content

 Tests for Thymus Cancer

-If there is a reason to think you might have a thymus tumor, your doctor will ask you about symptoms and use one or more exams or tests to check for one.
-Certain signs and symptoms might suggest that a person may have a thymus tumor, but tests are needed to know for sure.
+If there is a reason to think you might have a thymus tumor (such as a thymoma or thymic carcinoma), your doctor will ask you about symptoms and use one or more exams or tests to check for one.
+Certain signs and symptoms might suggest that a person a thymus tumor, but tests are needed to know for sure.

 Medical history and physical exam

-If you have signs or symptoms that suggest you might have a thymus tumor, your doctor will want to take a complete medical history to check for symptoms.
+If you have signs or symptoms that suggest you might have a thymus tumor, your doctor will want to take a complete medical history to learn more about your symptoms.
 You will also be asked about your general health.

-A physical exam provides information about possible signs of thymic cancer and other health problems.
-Patients with thymic cancer will sometimes have a fullness that the doctor can feel in the lower neck area.
+A physical exam provides information about possible signs of thymic tumors and other health problems.
+People with thymic tumors will sometimes have a fullness that the doctor can feel in the lower neck area.

-Thymomas are often suspected if you have signs and symptoms associated with myasthenia gravis, hypogammaglobulinemia, or red cell aplasia .
+Thymomas are often suspected if you have signs and symptoms linked with myasthenia gravis, hypogammaglobulinemia, or pure red cell aplasia.
+(See Signs and Symptoms of Thymus Cancers for more on these conditions.)

 Imaging tests